mackuntu/mathtutor/DEPLOYMENT_GUIDE.md

 - A GitHub account with access to the repository
 - The MathTutor codebase
 - AWS CLI installed locally (for testing)
+- A Stripe account for payment processing
+- Google AdSense and/or Facebook Audience Network accounts for advertising

 ## AWS Setup